-Without stating the obvious, Content Marketing is all about the creation and promotion of good quality, erm, content, which drives a specific action or activity (e.g. increases conversions, acquires links, encourages email sign ups, social sharing etc).
+Content Marketing is all about the creation and promotion of good quality content, which, and this is the useful part, drives a specific action or activity.
+For example, it could increase conversions, acquire links or encourage social sharing.

-The one thing that drives all good Content Marketing campaigns is an established end goal.
+The one thing that drives all good content marketing campaigns is an established end goal.
 A solid strategy cannot exist without goal identification present right from the get-go.
-After all, how can you produce something without knowing your reason for creating it, right?
+After all, how can you produce something without knowing your reason for creating it?

 Once the end goal(s) is established, it’s then a case of performing an in-depth audit.
 This looks at many elements including a competitor analysis to see what techniques your closest online rivals are using, influencer identification within your specific industry and a close look at any existing marketing strategies already being used by the customer.

 The information compiled by the audit will then be used to create a comprehensive content marketing plan- mapped out over a course of 3, 6 or 12 months or whatever your marketing preferences are.

 Ideally a Content Marketing plan will tell you:

 One of the great things about content is that it’s incredibly varied and extensive.
 Ultimately it comes down to the goals, objectives and budget of the business and campaign in order to decide what works best for your brand but take a look at some of these suggestions to help guide your decisions.

 If you have a website, one of the fundamentals is to have a business blog.
 This not only adds value, builds brand awareness and allows you to shout about what you do, but can generate traffic, a link profile and increased activity on social media (shares, comments etc.).